 You can easily add this to any application, with the neat benefit that for your local development environment, you can have all components running in a single hot-reloaded process (a pipe dream for many microservice shops!).

-As a small catch to switching over blindly, be aware that code assuming everything runs within the same process is both hard to recognise, subtly buggy, and difficult to fix.
+As a small catch to switching over blindly, be aware that code assuming everything runs within the same process is both hard to recognize, subtly buggy, and difficult to fix.
 If, for example, your web server code stashes data in a process-local cache that the worker attempts to use, you’re going to have a sad time.

 The good news is those dependencies are generally code smells are easily solved by pushing coordination into an external store such as Postgres or Redis, and won’t reappear after you’ve made the initial change.
 Worth doing even if you aren’t splitting your code, in my opinion.